anhquan99/markdown/Dot Net/Lambda expressions.md

   ``````
 - In C# 9 you can use discards to specify two or more input parameters of a lambda expression that aren't used in the expression
   `Fun<int, int, int> constant = (_, _) => 42;`
+# Extension methods
+- Extension methods enable you to "aadd" methods to existing types without creating a new derived type, recompiling, or otherwise modifying the original type.
+- Binding extension methods at compile time, you can use extension methods to extend a class or interface, but not to override them.
+An extension method with the same name and signature as an interface or class method will never be called.
+At complie time, extension methods always have lower priority than instance methods defined in the type itself.
+- **Common usage pattern:**
+	- Layer-specific functionality: When using an Onion Architecture or other layered application design, it's common to have a set of Domain Entities or Data Transfer Objects that can be used to communicate across application boundaries.
+These objects contain no functionality.
+Extension mthods can be used to add functionality that is specific to each application layer without loading object down with methods not needed or wanted in other layers.
+	- Extemding predefined types: Rather than creating new object when reusable functionality needs to be created, we can often exnted an exsting type.
+As an example, if we don't use extension methods, we might create an `Engine` or `Query` class to do the work of executing a query on a SQL Server that may be called from multiple places in our code.
+However, we can instead extend the `System.Data.SqlClient.SqlConnection` class using methods to perform that query from anywhere we have a connection to a SQL Server.